 Banded whooping crane and mate observed during fall migration in central Kansas.

 - Scientists are studying global migratory animal movements throughout their annual cycles to improve conservation efforts

 - Changing climate conditions have accentuated this need, as species movements and their ranges are fluctuating every year

 New research indicates that birds are listening to the landscape to find their way

 - For nearly 40 years, biologists have been unable to agree on how birds find their way over great distances during homing or migrational flights

-- Do birds use their olfactory senses, the Earth's magnetic field, or low-frequency acoustic (infrasonic) signals to navigate by?
+- Do birds use their olfactory senses, the Earth's

 As part of an annual statewide waterfowl banding effort, Iowa State Coop student Brad Heller holds a Canada Goose still while Iowa DNR wildlife biologist attaches a leg band to the bird, outside of Clear Lake.
 The project is aimed at providing information on population parameters, such as survival and harvest rates.